George E. Nicholson Jr.

-George E. Nicholson Jr. (June 15, 1918 – December 3, 1971) was a professor, mathematician, academic, researcher, Chairman of the UNC Department of Statistics, and Medal of Freedom recipient.
+George E. Nicholson Jr. (June 15, 1918 – December 3, 1971) was an American professor, mathematician, academic, researcher, Chairman of the UNC Department of Statistics, and Medal of Freedom recipient.

 Biography

 Nicholson was born in Brooklyn, New York in 1918.
 He began his education at the University of North Carolina in Chapel Hill in 1936, where he earned a bachelor's degree in 1940 and a master's degree in 1941.
 From 1941 to 1943 he served as an instructor of mathematics at the Georgia Institute of Technology, and in 1944 he began teaching at UNC.

 In 1944 Nicholson also began a research position at Columbia University to aid the war effort during World War II.
 He served with distinction as an operations analyst with the United States Air Force in Saipan.
 In 1947 he was awarded the Medal of Freedom by the Air Force due to his contributions.

 In 1945 Nicholson continued with graduate studies at Columbia University before returning to UNC in 1946, after the Department of Mathematical Statistics was formed.
 He received his Ph.D. in 1948 and was named associate professor.